 One might have seen them on the street.
 Walking unsteadily.
 Slurred speech.
 Eyeballs moving unnaturally as if they have no control over them.
 Violent muscle twitches.
 Mental confusion.
 Mumbling about events that are evidently figments of the imagination.
 This is not a person who has had one drink too many the night before.
 It is an alcoholic who is probably suffering from wet brain syndrome.
-He presents a sorry sight, but the reality is grimmer.
-If his wet brain disease is not treated, he will die.
+Alcoholics present a sorry sight, but the reality is grimmer.
+If wet brain disease is not treated, it is possible to die from it.

 What is Wet Brain Disease?

 Wet brain, also known as Wernicke-Korsakoff syndrome, is the result brain damage due to severe thiamine or vitamin B1 deficiency.
 This condition usually progresses in two stages if left untreated – the first stage is Wernicke encephalopathy, and the second stage is Korsakoff syndrome, AKA Korsakoff psychosis.

 According to the National Institutes of Health, wet brain disease is a type of brain damage caused by severe deficiency of thiamine or vitamin B1.
 It is also known as Wernicke-Korsakoff syndrome, named after Dr. Wernicke and Dr. Korsakoff who identified the symptoms of the disease.

 The first stage of wet brain disease, Wernicke encephalopathy, is acute and damages the lower parts of the brain, including the thalamus and hypothalamus.
 This damage is reversible if the patient receives prompt treatment.

 The second stage of the disease, Korsakoff psychosis, is a chronic state of permanent brain damage which affects memory.
 The symptoms of this stage are triggered if Wernicke encephalopathy is not treated in a timely manner or is left untreated.

 What Causes Wet Brain Syndrome?